metropicture/help/background-grids.md

-# Background apps
+# Background grids

 There are two gestures crucial for displaying apps that are out of your screen:

-1. Click or drag the previous background app
+1. Click or drag the previous background app or grid

 ![1](https://github.com/metropicture/help/blob/master/images/Background-app-1.png?raw=true)